 If you fail to provide the correct Taxpayer Identification Number (TIN) for the employer or employees, you could be subject to fines or penalties.

-You should also verify the employer and employee TIN numbers.
+The best fix for TIN validation issues is to catch them before you submit your filings to the IRS.
 You can do this by consulting their documentation.
 You can also utilize tools, like TINCorrect, to double-check that the information provided to you matches the information on file with the IRS.

 Making Errors in Box 12